twinkle-toes-happy-feet-bubbles/studio/docs/cloudflare-deploy.md

 > `npm run cf-deploy` invokes `open-next build` under the hood.
 If you need to inspect the bundle separately, run `npm run cf-build` locally to populate `.open-next`.

+### Required Cloudflare API token

+Because the build command calls `wrangler pages deploy`, the Pages builder must have an API token with the right scopes.
+Create one from **Profile → API Tokens → Create** using the *Edit Cloudflare Pages* template (or manually grant **Account.Cloudflare Pages → Edit** plus **Account.Workers Scripts → Read**).
+Add the token value to the project’s environment variables as `CLOUDFLARE_API_TOKEN` for both Production and Preview environments.

 ## 4. Option B – Manual Deploy with Wrangler

 If you prefer manual deploys or want to test before pushing to Git: